 Setting up the planning environment

-Depending on how your organization is structured, the content on this page is meant for Portfolio for Jiraadministrators or Portfolio plan owners, and the project administrators of the Jira projects that you want to include in your plans.
+Depending on how your organization is structured, the content on this page is meant for Advanced Roadmapsadmins or plan owners, and the project admins of the Jira Software projects you want to include in your plans.

 Preparing the planning environment

-Here are some concepts that will come in handy, when preparing your planning environment:
+Here are some concepts that will come in handy:

 Using issue sources

-A plan in Portfolio for Jira provides an aggregated view of all the issues that your teams are handling in Jira.
-With your plan consuming issues coming from Jira, you can then proceed to create a schedule for your teams to work with.
+A plan provides an aggregated view of all the issues that your teams are handling in Jira Software.
+With your plan consuming issues, you can then proceed to create a schedule for your teams to work with.

-For Portfolio for Jira to capture the latest and greatest data from Jira, you'll need to organize your work in Jira, into what we call issue sources in Portfolio:
+For plans to capture the latest issue details, you'll need to organize your work in Jira Software, into what we call issue sources:

-A project in Jira is a collection of issues that is defined according to your organization's requirements.
-For example, it could be a software development project, a marketing campaign, or a website enhancement request system.
+- Projects: A project is a collection of issues that is defined according to your organization's requirements.
+For example, it can be a software development project, a marketing campaign, or a website enhancement request system.

 Creating issue types and hierarchy levels

-By default, the issue types that are available in a newly created Portfolio plan will be the issue types that have been defined for the Jira projects that are included in the plan.
-Over time, you can create more issue types on those Jira projects, and these new issue types will also be available for use in your plan.
+By default, the issue types that are available in a newly created plan will be the issue types that have been defined for the projects included in the plan.
+Over time, you can create more issue types in those projects, and these new issue types will also be available for use in your plan.

-Story, which maps to all other standard issue types.
-With the default Jira issue types, this means that stories, bugs, and tasks map to the story hierarchy level.
+- Story, which maps to all other standard issue types.
+With the default issue types, this means that stories, bugs, and tasks map to the story hierarchy level.

-Sub-task, which maps to all sub-task issue types — essentially sub-tasks, of the default Jira issue types
+- Sub-task, which maps to all sub-task issue types — essentially sub-tasks of the default issue types.

-In Jira, create the initiative issue type, if it's not created yet.
+In Jira Software, create the initiative issue type, if it's not created yet.

-To complete this step, you must be logged in as a user with the Jira administrators global permission in Jira Software.
+To complete this step, you must be logged in as a user with the administrators global permission in Jira Software.
 Creating the initiative issue type in Jira Software

 When the initiative issue type is already created, add the issue type to one of the projects that you're including in your plan.

-To complete this step, you must be logged in as a user with the Jira administrators global permission in Jira Software.
+To complete this step, you must be logged in as a user with the administrators global permission in Jira Software.
 Adding the initiative issue type to a Jira Software project

-In Portfolio for Jira administration, add the initiative hierarchy level in Portfolio.
+In Advanced Roadmaps administration, add the initiative hierarchy level.
 Make sure to map the initiative issue type to the hierarchy level.

 Adding the initiative hierarchy level, and mapping the initiative issue type to the hierarchy level

-See Creating an issue type (Administering Jira Software Server documentation) and Configuring initiatives and other hierarchy levels to learn more.
+See Creating an issue type (Administering Jira Server applications) and Configuring initiatives and other hierarchy levels to learn more.

-You can configure Portfolio for Jira to use the issue links that are set up in Jira, so that you can define scheduling dependencies.
+You can configure your plans to use the issue links that are set up in Jira Software, so that you can define scheduling dependencies.
 When adding issue links, you need to define the relationship between the issues to suit how your team works.

-Note that any changes you make to issue dependencies in Portfolio for Jira will apply to all existing Portfolio plans.
+Note that any changes you make to issue dependencies will apply to all existing plans.

-Check out Managing Portfolio dependencies to know how to define dependencies in your plan.
+Check out Configuring issue dependencies to know how to define dependencies in your plan.

-#1 The issues may have been calculated using the scheduler in Portfolio for Jira
+#1 The issues may have been calculated using the scheduler in Advanced Roadmaps

 If this is the case, the issues will still have scheduled dates, but no target dates.
 Since target dates are used in the improved interface by default, the issues will appear to not have dates in the timeline section.